luisrei/new-cdpca/README.md

 # new-cdpca
-Fuzzy implementation of object assignment in CDPCA and other support functions.
+Fuzzy implementation of the object assignment in CDPCA and other support functions (summary and plot).
+Nested framework to work on sublayers of data.